Aim of this page

 How can I increase my chances of being successful?

-- having a paid job in the UK (it shows you have a strong reason to come back to the UK – consider taking a copy of your contract ora letter from your employer detailing the purpose of your visit).
+- Having a paid job in the UK (it shows you have a strong reason to come back to the UK – consider taking a copy of your contract of employment or a letter from your employer detailing the purpose of your visit)

 What happens on the day of the interview?

 Only applicants with a scheduled appointment will be admitted into the embassy, the exception being children under the age of 18 accompanied by a parent, translators and assistants for the disabled.
 If you require assistance, then you will need to give the name of the person who will accompany you to the operator when calling to schedule the appointment.

 On the day of your interview, a set of your fingerprints will be electronically scanned.
 If you have a cut or blister on any of your fingers or thumbs, then your application will not be processed.
 You will be required to reschedule an appointment for a later date.

 If you arrive at the embassy more than 30 minutes after your scheduled appointment you will not be seen by a consular officer.
 You will be required to reschedule a new appointment for another day.

 You should anticipate being at the embassy for approximately two to three hours.

 How long will I have to wait for a decision?